ddella/Debian11-K8s/helm.md

-# Helm
+# Helm Charts
-Helm is a Kubernetes Package Manager.
-Helm is a tool for managing Charts.
+Helm is a Kubernetes Package Manager for managing Charts.
 Charts are packages of pre-configured Kubernetes resources.
 Helm is a tool that streamlines installing and managing Kubernetes applications.
-Think of it like apt/yum/homebrew for Kubernetes.
+Think of it like `apt/yum/homebrew` for Kubernetes.

 ## Install Helm
 This demonstartes how to install Heml from binary.